 Linux Based Autodiscovery Software

-The Linux Based Autodiscovery Software is an external tool that runs on linux machines either standalone or as a service.
+The Linux Based Autodiscovery Software is an OPTIONAL external tool that can be run on Linux machines either standalone or as a service.
 It auto-discovers information about linux servers and sends that information to Device42.

 The client can be downloaded by going to the Device42 Autodiscovery Software page and downloading the “Linux Based Auto Discovery Software”.